 All good designers understand how important it is for a kitchen to have "visual moments"—unique and striking visual elements that serve as focal points to anchor the entire design.
 How and where these moments pop up depends heavily on the orientation and characteristics of the space itself.
 From the actual size of the room to the existing structural features, very few kitchens are the same.
 But one element that many kitchens have is a window or two, and how this feature is used can be crucial to a great kitchen design.

 Almost every room designer loves the luxury of planning around one or more kitchen windows.
-Given the presence of cabinetry lining most walls, a window offers welcome relief for the eye, as well as the obvious benefit of letting natural light into a space.
-Natural light brings a dose of real life to a room that no manmade light can achieve, so a kitchen designer always looks for ways to accentuate the window in one way or another.
+Given the heavy presence of cabinetry lining the walls, a window offers welcome relief for the eye, as well as the obvious benefit of letting natural light into the space.
+Natural light brings a dose of real life to a room that no artificial lighting can replicate, and kitchen designers always look for ways to accentuate a window in one way or another.

 01 of 05